 While the job of researching the news is the same as it always has been, different media allow for different means of storytelling.
 Print lends itself to longer, more in-depth stories and detailed reflection on events and their impact.
-Television and radio have allowed to reporters to bring stories to audiences as they are happening.
+Television and radio, meanwhile, has allowed reporters to bring stories to audiences as they are happening.

-The internet has transformed news from something that was read or viewed only at specific times each day to something that is constantly updated in real time.
+The internet has transformed news from something that was read or viewed only at specific times each day to something that is constantly updated in real-time.
 Increasingly, reporters are expected to work in each medium.
 In addition to writing stories, they also may record elements of some stories to be uploaded to the web as audio or video.

 While part of the excitement of being a reporter stems from new and different stories to cover each day, that also can be physically and emotionally draining because it leads to inconsistent work schedules and the need to be on call to cover major news events as they happen.
 Even the most dedicated reporters occasionally will dread hearing the phone ring, knowing it means their night or weekend is about to be consumed by work.

 Those seeking news have increasingly turned to the internet in recent decades, causing a decline in traditional forms of print, television, and radio advertising revenue.
 Online advertising revenue has not been able to fully replace that revenue, leading to reduced news coverage and, ultimately, fewer jobs.
 As of 2018, the median pay for reporters and correspondents was about $41,000 annually, according to BLS.

 Education and Experience